 The art curriculum is a sequential skills-based program that focuses on the appreciation and production of art, and the study of art history.
 The art program works closely with classroom teachers to integrate art throughout the curriculum.
 The following standards are covered throughout the school year: artistic perception, creative expression, historical and cultural context, aesthetic valuing, and connections, relationships, and applications.

 Students will use design practices to develop their abilities in understanding others, analyzing challenges, and reflecting on their own work.
+Beginning in 2016-2017, 6th grade students will be taking on a year-long project that incorporates multiple disciplines.
+The project will expand on technical skills attained in previous years and engage with the community.

 Social and Emotional Learning in the Middle School is provided through the Advisory program.
 Advisory provides a supportive environment and an outlet to voice concerns and to benefit from the collective wisdom of the group.
 Lessons for Advisory class focus on SEL skills and the overall concepts of Know Yourself, Choose Yourself, and Give Yourself.
 After a lesson is introduced, the class is primarily student driven.